-- Replace the existing brick paver patio.
-Due to improper installation and poor maintenance, the existing pavers were weathered, shifted and lost their color, one of the reasons we prefer bluestone for a patio.
+Replace the existing brick pavers.
+Due to improper installation and poor maintenance, they existing pavers had weathered, lost all their color, and shifted and moved significantly.

 - Replace and install the pool fencing with something that allowed views of the beautiful backyard

-- Add landscape planting beds and perennials for year round texture and color.
+Add planting beds and perennial for year round texture and color.

 - Create a vegetable garden.

 - Design and install a natural stone fire pit.

 Our Design Solution